Contents

 This model has 80mm (3.1 inch) aperture, which is enough for great sights.

-There are also three larger StarSense Explorer telescopes in the range.
-If you think you’d prefer one of the more powerful models see our article here to understand the differences between them.
-Essentially though, the higher aperture options are either heavier and bulkier, or more expensive, and so we think this is a great option for kids or teenagers.
+Essentially though, the higher aperture options are either heavier and bulkier, or more expensive, and so we think this model is a great option for kids or teenagers.

 - Innovative smartphone interactivity takes advantage of the technology you have in your phone to make it much easier to find things in the night sky